 Saturday and Sunday - Noon to 7 pm

-The Beacon Pool keeps an "unofficial" Facebook Group, where they often post their hours of the day.
-Which don't generally change unless something unexpected happens, like a thunderstorm or cleaning of the pool.
+The Beacon Pool keeps an "unofficial" Facebook Group, where they often post their hours for the day.
+Hours don't generally vary unless something unexpected happens, like a thunderstorm or cleaning of the pool.
 If you're not on Facebook, you're out of luck in terms of updates.
 Which is why we would encourage the pool to develop a basic website to post their updates!
 Email Katie James Inc. for help... (wink wink).

 Who Can Go?
 Only Beacon Residents?